Korean Job Titles Explained by a Korean

 사장 Sa-jang (President / COO)

 The President or COO is the right hand of the Hwe-jang.
 He/she is in charge of a particular business division in the company and sets comprehensive goals for growth.
+Also, anyone who opens up a business can be called “Sa-jang”.
+This includes restaurant and store owners.

-전무 Jeon-moo (Executive Vice President / CFO)
+전무 Jeon-moo (Executive Director / CFO)

 The CFO heads the finance department of a company and makes major decisions related to finance, investment planning and risk management.